kcudding/ecotheory.github.io/teach/density-independent.md

 ##### Hippo invasion in Colombia: take-aways and future developments

 * The research found an annual per capita growth rate of 0.11 x yr^-1 for invasive hippos, which is comparable to population growth rates in the native range and indicates a potential for quick spread of this invasive species in the next decades.
+The growth rate we obtained above is slightly different because we took into account additional recent demography records.
 The lack of predators in both native and invasive ranges (Sinclair, Mduma, & Brashares, 2003; Castelblanco-Martínez et al., 2021) is a key factor enabling uncontrolled hippo population growth.

 * As a next step, refining population growth studies to include **stage structure** and **age at maturity** could help identifying useful management strategies, as there may be life history traits which are more relevant to population growth than others.
 For example, the population structure of hippos appears to be an important factor when predicting future invasion scenarios, as "half of those hippos are calves and juveniles, implying their reproductive rate will increase in the next three years" (Varona, 2022).
 You will learn about structured population models in the upcoming modules.